Flow paths, sources of wastewater, service connections, and collection system maps

 Key Takeaways

-- A collection system conveys domestic, commercial, institutional, and permitted industrial wastewater to treatment; stormwater should be separate unless the utility operates a combined sewer.
+- A collection system conveys domestic, commercial, institutional, and permitted industrial wastewater to treatment; stormwater stays separate unless the utility runs a combined sewer.

-- Infiltration is groundwater entering through defects, while inflow is stormwater entering through direct or rapid pathways such as downspouts, area drains, sump pumps, and manhole covers.
+- Infiltration is groundwater entering through defects; inflow is stormwater entering through direct or rapid pathways such as downspouts, area drains, sump pumps, and manhole-cover holes.

-- Combined sewers carry sanitary flow and storm runoff in one pipe; separate sanitary sewers are intended to carry wastewater only.
+- Combined sewers carry sanitary flow plus storm runoff in one pipe and can discharge through a permitted combined sewer overflow (CSO); separate sanitary sewers carry wastewater only.

-- Maps, GIS, as-built drawings, sketches, and asset records help operators trace flow direction, locate structures, plan isolation, and respond to backups or overflows.
+- Maps, geographic information system (GIS) layers, as-built drawings, and asset records let operators trace flow direction, locate structures, plan isolation, and respond to backups or overflows.

 Follow the wastewater

-Collection system operation starts with knowing where flow comes from and where it goes.
-WPI's current collection exam outline includes interpreting blueprints, GIS, sketches, and system records, along with locating manholes, laterals, force mains, sanitary sewers, combined sewers, outfalls, and cross-connections.
-The exam expects practical map-reading, not just vocabulary.
+Collection operation starts with knowing where flow comes from and where it goes.
+The WPI/ABC collection outline includes interpreting blueprints, GIS, sketches, and system records, and locating manholes, laterals, force mains, sanitary sewers, combined sewers, outfalls, and cross-connections.
+Expect practical map-reading, not just vocabulary.

 - Building plumbing discharges to a building sewer or service lateral.

-- The lateral connects at a tap or wye to a public gravity main.
+- The lateral connects at a tap, wye, or tee to a public gravity main.

 - The gravity main carries flow through manholes and junctions.

-- Flow may enter a larger trunk sewer or interceptor.
+- Flow enters a larger trunk sewer or interceptor.

-- If gravity cannot continue, a lift station pumps the wastewater through a force main.
+- Where gravity cannot continue, a lift station pumps the flow through a force main.

-- The force main discharges to another gravity sewer, interceptor, or directly toward treatment.
+- The force main discharges to a gravity sewer, interceptor, or directly toward treatment.

 Sources of flow